Korrakot Wiriyaudomsiri: International career

 In October 10, he debuted for Thailand in a friendly match against Bahrain.
 In October 15, he played his second match against Iran.
 In 2018 he was called up by Thailand national team for the 2018 AFF Suzuki Cup.
-In that same tournament, he scored a spectacular goal from a corner kick, which would also be his first international goal for Thailand.
+In that same tournament, he scored a spectacular goal from a corner kick, which would also turn out to be his only international goal.